kathrynlflemingc/WebGISDev/DevelopmentLog.md

 Outcomes: Created a development log in github and a corresponding spreadsheet for detailed time recording., Resources:,
 To Do: Need to continue to update development log throughout the rest of the course.,

+Task: Sign into AWS
+Task ID: 002
+Date: March 3, 2021
+Time: 3:20
+Total Time:
+Outcomes:
+Resources:
+To Do: